Aliaksei Shostak: International competition

 In October 2015, Shostak competed at the 2015 World Cup, where he won bronze in the synchro competition with Jeffrey Gluckstein.
 In May 2016, he competed at the 2016 Shanghai World Cup, where he won bronze in the synchro competition with Gluckstein.
 In July 2017, he competed at the 2017 World Games, where he finished in fifth place in the synchro competition.

 In October 2018, he competed at the 2018 Loule World Cup.
 In April 2019, he competed at the 2019 Minsk World Cup, where he finished in fourth place in the synchro competition.
 In June 2021, he competed at the 2021 Brescia World Cup where he won bronze in the synchro competition with Gluckstein.

 Shostak has represented the United States at six World Championships.
 At the 2019 Trampoline Gymnastics World Championships, he finished in fifth place in the synchro competition, and won silver in the team all-around.
 As the top American finisher at the 2019 World Championships, he was named to team USA at the 2020 Summer Olympics.
 The games were postponed until 2021, where Shostak competed but did not qualify for the finals.

+On June 26, 2024, Shostak was named to team USA's roster to compete at the 2024 Summer Olympics.
+During the men's trampoline event he scored 57.350 during his first routine, and fell during his second routine in the preliminary round.
+He finished in tenth place and did not advance to the final.